aronbasurto/nhanes-health-econ-analysis/README.md

 This repository contains a Stata-based analysis using publicly available NHANES data to examine the relationship between insurance coverage and health care utilization among U.S. adults.
+This project was created and pasted in github for sharing.

 ## Research Question
 How does insurance coverage relate to health care utilization among adults,